-The surveillance and control programme for specific viral infections in swine herds in 2012 continued to show Norway to be free from Aujeszky's disease, transmissible gastroenteritis, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
+The surveillance programme for specific viral infections in swine herds in 2013 continued to show Norway to be free from Aujeszky's disease, transmissible gastroenteritis, porcine respiratory corona virus and porcine respiratory and reproductive syndrome.
 Norway recorded its first outbreak of swine influenza, influenza A (H1N1) pdm09 virus (H1N1pdm), in 2009.
-Although 49 % of the 764 herds sampled were seropositive against H1N1pdm during the surveillance in 2012, the Norwegian swine population was tested negative for other strains of the influenza A virus.
+Although 46% (95% Cl 42 - 49%) of the 737 herds sampled were seropositive against H1N1pdm during the surveillance in 2013, the Norwegian swine population was tested negative for other strains of the influenza A virus.